Adonai-Technologies/ADO-Tech-Web/README.md

 - 👋 Hi, I’m Akua Konadu
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently working as a Software Developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...